DBC-SF/mentorship-wiki/README.md

 #### Scheduling Constraints:

+Mentors are broken down into two groups:

+- Day side Mentors should schedule hours between 10:00 and 19:00.
+- Evening && Weekend Mentors should schedule hours between 18:00 - 22:00 during the week && 10:00 - 22:00 on the weekends.

-It is your responsibility to ensure your session does not exceed these limits.
+It is your responsibility to ensure your session does not exceed these constraints.
 Any work outside these limits will not be deemed billable hours.

-Day side Mentors should schedule hours between 10:00 and 19:00.

-Evening && Weekend Mentors should schedule hours between 18:00 - 22:00 during the week && 10:00 - 22:00 on the weekends.
+- **Maximum of 20 hours** per week per Mentor.
+- **Maximum of 120 hours** per week for **All Mentors**.
+Find current status @ [Mentor Calendar Hours](http://google-calendar-hours.com/).
 - **Maximum of 5 Mentors** can book non-core hours each day.
 - **Maximum of 6 hours** per day for day side Mentors.
 - **Maximum of 4 hours** per day for evening Mentors unless a specific waiver is granted by the Mentor Coordinator.
-- **Maximum of 20 hours** per week per Mentor.
-- **Maximum of 120 hours** per week for **All Mentors**.
-Find current status @ [Mentor Calendar Hours](http://google-calendar-hours.com/).
 - This cap is dynamic and will be adjusted to meet student needs by the Mentor Coordinator.
 - Additional Info in the [FAQ](faq.md).